-Regular and Residual Certificates will be "regular or residual interests in a REMIC" within the meaning of section 7701(a)(19)(C)(xi) of the Code, "qualifying real property loans" within the meaning of section 593(d) of the Code and "real estate assets" within the meaning of section 856(c)(5)(A) of the Code.
+Regular and Residual Certificates will be "regular or residual interests in a REMIC" within the meaning of section 7701(a)(19)(C)(xi) of the Code and "real estate assets" within the meaning of section 856(c)(5)(B) of the Code.
 If at any time during a calendar year less than 95 percent of the assets of a REMIC Trust consist of qualified mortgages, then the portion of the Regular and Residual Certificates that are qualifying assets under those sections during such calendar year may be limited to the portion of the assets of such REMIC Trust that are qualified mortgages.
 Similarly, income on the Regular and Residual Certificates will be treated as "interest on obligations secured by mortgages on real property" within the meaning of section 856(c)(3)(B) of the Code, subject to the same limitation as set forth in the preceding sentence.
 For purposes of applying this limitation, a REMIC Trust should be treated as owning the assets represented by the qualified mortgages.
-The assets of the Series Trust will include, in addition to MBS representing Mortgage Loans, payments on MBS held pending distribution on the Regular and Residual Certificates and any reinvestment income thereon.
-Regular and Residual Certificates held by a financial institution to which section 585, 586 or 593 of the Code applies will be treated as evidences of indebtedness for purposes of section 582(c)(1) of the Regular Certificates will also be "qualified mortgages" within the meaning of section 860G(a)(3) of the Code with respect to other REMICs.
+The assets of the Series Trust will include, in addition to Underlying Securities representing Mortgage Loans, payments on Underlying Securities held pending distribution on the Regular and Residual Certificates and any reinvestment income thereon.
+Regular and Residual Certificates held by a financial institution (as referred to in section 582(c)(2) of the Code) will be treated as evidences of indebtedness for purposes of section 582(c)(1) of the Code.
+Regular Certificates will also be "qualified mortgages" within the meaning of section 860G(a)(3) of the Code with respect to other REMICs and "permitted assets" within the meaning of section 860L(c)(1) of the Code with respect to financial asset securitization investment trusts.